buildingSMART/IFC4.3.x-development/docs/templates/Object Composition/Nesting/Alignment Layouts/Alignment Layout - Reusing Horizontal Layout/README.md

 In the diagram below is an example of a *parent* alignment, with the horizontal layout, and two *child* alignments, one with a vertical layout, and the other with a vertical and a cant layout; both re-using the definition of the horizontal layout from the *parent* alignment.

+At most, one *child* alignment with vertical and cant layout is permissible.
+Viennese Bend cant segments influece the geometry of the horizontal Viennese Bend transition curve segment.
+In general, having more than one cant layout will result in non-unique horizontal geomtry.

 When defining the list of segments for the business logic (i.e., _IfcAlignmentHorizontalSegment_, _IfcAlignmentVerticalSegment_, _IfcAlignmentCantSegment_):

 1. A **zero-length segment** shall be added, at the end of the list of segments for _IfcAlignmentSegment.DesignParameters_.